U.S. spending boom offsets Europe's lockdown blues

 Commodities were mixed.
 Brent oil prices jumped 1.5% to $63.5 barrel on talk that OPEC and its allies will keep production curbs in place later in the face of resurgent COVID-19 infections in some regions.
 Crude surged 25% in the first quarter.

-Gold, which pays no income, hung on to overnight gains to trade at $1,714 an ounce.
-Even so, it suffered its worst quarter since late 2016 owing to the rise in U.S. yields.
+Gold, which pays no income, hung on to overnight gains to trade at $1,718 an ounce.
+Even so, it suffered its worst quarter start to a year in 39 years owing to the rise in U.S. yields.

-Reporting by Tom Westbrook in Singapore; additional reporting by Kevin Buckland in Tokyo and Alwyn Scott in New York; editing by Sonya Hepinstall, Sam Holmes, Jane Wardell, Larry King

 Our Standards: The Thomson Reuters Trust Principles.